Dallas Property Division Lawyer

-Division of Assets Divorce Attorney in Dallas
+Representation for Division of Assets in Texas

 In Texas, the property and assets you obtained during your marriage are considered shared property, meaning both spouses have equal ownership claims.
 Texas law states that property must be distributed in a manner that is “just and right” during a divorce.
 Both sides much receive a fair share of the assets, unless the divorce is “at fault” in which case, the spouse filing for divorce may be entitled to more.